 You should picture keeping the front knee towards your pinky toe.
 Forcing the knee out will engage the medial glute during the movement, providing stability and strength during the split squat.

-If you didn’t hate split squats before, you will now that you’re attempting these correctly.
+If you didn’t hate split squats before, you might, for a little while, now that you’re attempting these correctly.
 However, going through this checklist in your mind before you perform split squats or lunges will help you get stronger, and it will put some meat on even the flattest derriere!
 You’re welcome.